villeneuvelab/documentation/docs/project-space/vncserver-launch.md

 nav_order: 2
 ---

-This tutorial explain you how to connect to `guillimin` with a graphical desktop interface.
+This tutorial explain you how to connect to `beluga` with a graphical desktop interface.

+This page is summary of the Compute Canada VNC documentation.
+Follow this link for more [information][cc-vnc].

 # Setup of your environment